zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/finetuning-with-accelerate.md

 For the evaluation steps, we use [the `evaluate` library](https://github.com/huggingface/evaluate) to compute the ROUGE scores.
 ROUGE (Recall-Oriented Understudy for Gisting Evaluation) is a set of metrics for evaluating automatic summarization and machine translation.
 It works by comparing generated text against reference texts by measuring:

-- ROUGE-N: Overlap of n-grams (sequences of n consecutive words) between generated and reference texts
+- **ROUGE-N**: Overlap of n-grams (sequences of n consecutive words) between generated and reference texts
-- ROUGE-L: Longest Common Subsequence between generated and reference texts
+- **ROUGE-L**: Longest Common Subsequence between generated and reference texts
-- ROUGE-W: Weighted Longest Common Subsequence that favors consecutive matches
+- **ROUGE-W**: Weighted Longest Common Subsequence that favors consecutive matches
-- ROUGE-S: Skip-bigram co-occurrence statistics between generated and reference texts
+- **ROUGE-S**: Skip-bigram co-occurrence statistics between generated and reference texts

 These metrics help quantify how well the generated text captures the key information and phrasing from the reference text, making them useful for